It’s a fact! A place as big as Kruger National Park has lots of fun pieces of interesting information.

 |How many visitors are there to the park each year?||Over a million|

-Kids might be looking for information like this for homework, so if you need to keep these details handy, bookmark, save or print this page.
+Kids might be looking for information like this for homework, so if you need to keep these details handy, bookmark, save or print this page for your child.